-(2) Subject to applicable constitutional or statutory provisions, an emergency rule shall become effective on the date of its adoption, or on a date specified by the agency to be not more than sixty days future from the date of its adoption, provided written notice is given within five days of the date of adoption to the governor of Louisiana, the attorney general of Louisiana, the speaker of the House of Representatives, the president of the Senate, and the Office of the State Register as provided in R.S.
+(2) Subject to applicable constitutional or statutory provisions, an emergency rule shall become effective on the date of its adoption, or on a date specified by the agency to be not more than sixty days future from the date of its adoption, provided written notice is given within five days of the date of adoption to the governor of Louisiana, the attorney general of Louisiana, the speaker of the House of Representatives, and the president of the Senate, and the Department of the State Register as provided in R.S.
 49:953(B).
-Such emergency rule shall not remain in effect beyond the publication date of the Louisiana Register published in the month following the month in which the emergency rule is adopted, unless such rule and the reasons for adoption thereof are published in that issue; however, any emergency rule so published shall not be effective for a period longer than one hundred twenty days, but the adoption of an identical rule under R.S.
-49:953(A)(1), (2), and (3) is not precluded.
+Such emergency rule shall not remain in effect beyond the publication date of the Louisiana Register published in the month following the month in which the emergency rule is adopted, unless such rule and the reasons for adoption thereof are published in said issue; provided, however, that any emergency rule so published shall not be effective for a period longer than one hundred twenty days, except as provided by R.S.
+49:967(D), but the adoption of an identical rule under Paragraphs (1), (2) and (3) of Subsection A of R.S.
+49:953 is not precluded.
 The agency shall take appropriate measures to make emergency rules known to the persons who may be affected by them.